 Hello everyone!
-Today I am going to share how I made my sweet “Fresh Cut Christmas Tree Sign.”
+Today I am going to share how I made my sweet DIY sharpie “Fresh Cut Christmas Trees” Christmas Tree Farm Sign with you all!

 It’s much easier to make then you would probably imagine (See my tutorial HERE for more details on how I build my frames).
 Since I already had the frame build from a past project, all this project cost me was $3 for a wreath hanger & some command strips & velcro to secure it to the door.